 Discussion and Conclusion

 The result shows that the total of thousand acreages of certified organic pasture and cropland does not statistically predict the total of greenhouse gas emission in United States as I hypothesized.
 This finding is consistent with Bos et al (2015) which shows that organic farming does not reduce greenhouse gas emissions but would rather contribute the opposite.
 Bos et al (2015) highlight several reasons why organic farming does not necessarily result in reduced greenhouse gas emissions.
 Firstly, organic farming practices are characterized by their high intensity, involving crop rotations that include a significant proportion of high-value crops.
 This intensive cultivation requires relatively high inputs of fertilizers and frequent field operations, especially for weed control, which increase energy consumption.
 Furthermore, organic methods often yield lower per-hectare productivity compared to conventional approaches.
 This reduced efficiency means that producing the same quantity of food requires more land and more resources, potentially offsetting the environmental benefits typically associated with reduced synthetic pesticide and fertilizer use in organic systems.
 Consequently, these factors contribute to the higher energy usage and associated greenhouse gas emissions in organic crop production compared to conventional methods, undermining the potential climate benefits of organic agriculture under these conditions (Bos et al., 2015).

+The two fixed effects models display relatively low R-squared values, indicating that they do not extensively explain the variability in total greenhouse gas emissions.
+However, given that our primary objective is to control for endogeneity to ensure accurate estimations, the fixed effects model remains a suitable option.

 The study has some limitations in term of data and methodology.
 There are significant gaps in the dataset, particularly with the data on the total acreage of certified organic pasture and cropland from the USDA, which only covers the years 2000 to 2008.
-There are significant gaps in the dataset, particularly with the data on the total acreage of certified organic pasture and cropland from the USDA, which only covers the years 2000 to 2008.
 The analysis assumes missing values as zero, which could introduce bias or inaccuracies in the results, especially if the actual values significantly deviate from zero.
 Also, the econometric model relies on assumptions that may not hold across different contexts or scales.
 In this case, the relationship between organic farming acreage and greenhouse gas emissions is assumed to be linear and direct, which might not account for complex interactions or delayed effects.
-Therefore, suggestion for further research would include improving data handling techniques by employing more sophisticated methods for dealing with missing data and incorporating non-linear models or machine learning techniques that can handle complex interactions between variables might provide more nuanced insights into the relationships between organic farming and greenhouse gas emissions.
+Real-world phenomena often involve complex interactions that can be nonlinear or influenced by multiple factors.
+For instance, the effect of increasing organic farming on greenhouse gas emissions might vary significantly depending on soil types, local climate conditions, and the types of crops grown (Carbonell-Bojollo et al., 2019).
+These are not necessarily linear and may have.
+Also, the impact of changes in farming practices on greenhouse gas emissions might not be immediate.
+There can be delayed effects as ecological systems adjust to new practices.
+For example, the soil might take several years to fully respond to organic farming practices in terms of its carbon sequestration capabilities (The NCO Team, 2023).
+Suggestion for further research would include improving data handling techniques by employing more sophisticated methods for dealing with missing data and incorporating non-linear models techniques that can handle complex interactions between variables might provide more nuanced insights into the relationships between organic farming and greenhouse gas emissions.

 References